ITCS333/notes/md/tut4.md

 </html>
 ```

-Creat the following JavaScript file in the same directory as the HTML file:
+Create the following JavaScript file in the same directory as the HTML file:
 ```js
 // Cookie management functions function setCookie(name, value, days) {